The Park, Cornwall

 The Park, Cornwall is a unique collection of chic, stylish homes from home just a stone’s throw from the rugged North Cornwall coast.
 Whether you find yourself in an eco lodge complete with a hot tub or getting close to nature in a yurt, you’ll be in for an experience that’s all about enjoying a beautiful setting and designer furnishings.

-When you’re not enjoying the distinctive design of your property, you’ll probably be sinking into one of the resort’s heated swimming pools, dining on yummy local produce in The Kitchen or just lying back in the sun and enjoying the landscaped gardens…well this is Cornwall after all.
+When you’re not enjoying the distinctive design of your property, you’ll probably be sinking into one of the resort’s heated swimming pools, dining on yummy local produce at the Gusto @ The Park or just lying back in the sun and enjoying the landscaped gardens…well this is Cornwall after all.

 And then there’s the nearby coastline.
 You’ll be moments from the sands of Mawgan Porth beach, and that means plenty of opportunity to become a beach bum for your stay and make the most of one of Cornwall’s best-loved stretches of sand.
 The Park Cornwall is about as close to beach chic as it gets, and what better place to experience it than in Cornwall?